Flutter-Buddies/App/README.md

 This app will (hopefully) get published to the app stores and shared among our brand, so get your name in the list.

+## Contribution notice

+Before you start contributing, you need to rename `.env-example` file to `.env`.
+This is mandatory for app to build and is enough to get you going, but you won't see any events in app.
+If you wish to contribute to events part of the app, ask admins to give you the key.

 ## Adding your widget to the app
 The app will have a list of member user created widgets to display.
 The app will push your widget on as a new page, but you can have multiple pages.